zgng918918-cindy/powerbi-portfolio/03-product-analytics/README.md

 The dashboard enables stakeholders to understand how users move from **product views → cart → checkout → purchase**, and how active and sticky the user base is over time.

-# Business Objectives

-This dashboard answers key product questions:
+## This dashboard answers key product questions:

 - How many users are actively using the product?
 - How sticky is the product (DAU vs MAU)?